-If you’ve bought too much watermelon and wondered what happens next, this article is for you.
+If you’ve bought too much watermelon and wonder what happens next, this article is for you.
 In it, we go through storing the fruit, its shelf life, and going bad.
 We also touch upon freezing it in case you need to store it for a prolonged period.

 How To Store Watermelon

 If you plan to cut it up the same day you buy it or the next day, it can sit on the counter for that time.
 If you’re not quite sure when you will eat it, best to put it in the fridge.

 If you expect to keep it in the refrigerator for more than a day, wrap it tightly.
-If it’s a half or a quarter of a melon, use plastic or aluminum wrap.
+If it’s a half or a quarter, use plastic or aluminum wrap.
 For smaller pieces, you can use airtight containers or resealable bags instead.

-Can You Freeze Watermelon
+Can You Freeze Watermelon?

-If you have more watermelon than you can handle, you can freeze the leftovers.
-Please note that freezing and thawing alters the texture of the fruit.
+Freezing and thawing alters the texture of the fruit.
 Because of that, eating it raw after thawing won’t be as pleasurable as eating it fresh.
 However, it works really well in smoothies and other applications where the texture isn’t that important.

-To freeze watermelon, start with cutting it into fairly small pieces, so the will easily fit into freezer bags.
-Now remove all the seeds and skin so the watermelon will be usable right away.
+To freeze watermelon, start by cutting it into fairly small pieces, so they will easily fit into freezer bags.
+Now remove all the seeds and skin so the watermelon will be edible right away.
 Once that’s done, pre-freeze the pieces.